alpceylan/Turkey-Earthquakes-API/README.md

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.

 Her zaman pull requestleri bekliyoruz.
-Büyük değişiklikler için tartışmak amacıyla ilk olarak issue açınız.
+Büyük değişiklikler için ilk olarak issue açınız.

 ## Data